Azhar-Bondi/docs-product/src/develop/ui/look-feel/theme-editor.md

 # Customize the look of your app with Theme Editor

-If your app uses a OutSystems UI Theme as a Base Theme, you can use Theme Editor to customize the overall style of your app and preview your customized app without leaving Service Studio.
+If your app uses an OutSystems UI Theme as a Base Theme, you can use Theme Editor to customize the overall style of your app and preview your customized app without leaving Service Studio.

 To open Theme Editor, open a Screen and click the **Theme Editor...** icon in the workspace toolbar.